How to select files, read file metadata and content, and monitor read progress.

 Selecting and interacting with files on the user's local device is one of the most commonly used features of the web.
-It allows users to select files and upload them to a server, for example, uploading photos, or submitting tax documents, etc. But, it also allows sites to read and manipulate them without ever having to transfer the data across the network.
+It allows users to select files and upload them to a server, for example, when sharing photos or submitting tax documents.
+It also allows sites to read and manipulate them without ever having to transfer the data across the network.
+This page walks through how to use JavaScript to interact with files.

-The File System Access API provides an easy way to both read from and write to files and directories on the user's local system.
-It's currently available in most Chromium-based browsers such as Chrome or Edge.
-To learn more about it, see the File System Access API article.
+The File System Access API provides a way to read from and write to files and directories on the user's local system.
+It's available in most Chromium-based browsers such as Chrome and Edge.
+To learn more about it, refer to The File System Access API.

-Since the File System Access API is not compatible with all browsers yet, check out browser-fs-access, a helper library that uses the new API wherever it is available, but falls back to legacy approaches when it is not.
+Because the File System Access API isn't compatible with all browsers, we recommend using browser-fs-access, a helper library that uses the new API wherever it's available and falls back to legacy approaches when it isn't.

 Select files